 The Polar Bear threat on Svalbard is very real and caution needs to be heeded.
 Longyearbyen town is within the safe zone, the area is patrolled and the bears know better than to stray within its boundaries.
 There are signs clearly marking the safe zone boundaries and the only time you will need to leave the safe zone is when on some kind of hike or excursion.
 If you are going through a tour company then they will take adequate polar bear precautions.
 If you fancy going hiking or camping alone, rifles can be hired from 78 Degrees but as I said before, take advice and think hard before doing this.

 Many residents have lived on Svalbard for years and never even seen a bear so whilst you should be vigilant, please don’t be paranoid.

 Following the closure of much of the regions mining industry, the Norwegian Government are now working hard to exploit Svalbard’s potential for tourism.
-It is impossible to predict what effect this may have on the area’s character and fragile eco system but some kind of change seems inevitable.
-My advice is therefore to simply to get yourself up ASAP for a slice of real arctic adventure!
-Svalbard will stay with you long after the you’ve gotten yourself home and back to the warmth of your home country.
+It is impossible to predict what effect this may have on the area’s character and fragile ecosystem but some kind of change seems inevitable.
+My advice is, therefore, to simply to get yourself up ASAP for a slice of real arctic adventure!
+Svalbard will stay with you long after you’ve gotten yourself home and back to the warmth of your home country.

 Backpacking Svalbard is guaranteed to be an experience you will never forget.